 Policy Detail Information Provided by Policy Writer Policy Title: Short title of the policy, identifying the key purpose of the policy. e.g. Child Protection Policy e.g. Data Protection Policy v(ersion)5 Brief Description: One sentence summary of policy's purpose and who the policy applies to. e.g. This policy is for the protection of children at the University and applies to all activities and facilities involving those aged under 18.
 Policy status: Is this policy a joint one in common with another organisation or in isolation? e.g. This policy is to be enforced in common with Aberystwyth University.
 Approved by: Name of responsible office or department, and approval date. e.g. Compliance Task Group, 5 th October 2016 Policy Officer: Title of responsible University Officer.
-Primary contact information of Policy Officer for queries or complaints. a a Haad of Camadaa Saniar Bassansible e.g. Head of Compliance Senior Responsible Officer: Title of responsible senior manager with Executive oversight.
-Officer: e.g. Pro Vice-Chancellor Effective From: Date on which this policy, or revised policy, takes effect.
+Primary contact information of Policy Officer for queries or complaints. e.g. Head of Compliance Senior Responsible Officer: Title of responsible senior manager with Executive oversight. e.g. Pro Vice-Chancellor Effective From: Date on which this policy, or revised policy, takes effect.
 May be the same as the approval date. e.g. 5 th October 2016 Review Frequency: The frequency at which this policy will be reviewed. e.g. Every 3 years

 Supersedes: Title and date of superseded policies. e.g. Child Protection Policy v2, 27 th September 2012 or N/A Last Reviewed: Date the policy was most previously reviewed or updated.
 Purpose and description of change. e.g. 5 th October 2012 e.g. Official review date.
-Equality Impact Assessment: Latest date that the policy was assessed for its equality impact. e.g. 1 st December 2015 Sustainability: How does this policy e.g. This policy adheres to Sustainability. demonstrate commitment to the need to be globally (Please see Bangor the University's responsible, not just for its University's sustainability principles, staff and students, but Sustainability Policy for including actions, other vulnerable parties. more information.) timescales, student and staff other vallierable parties. training, and resource implications where applicable? applicable: Who have you worked with e.g. Counselling Service. to develop this policy (both e.g. couriseiling service. within the University and externally)? externally). e.g. Continuous staff How is the policy's training to ensure timely sustainability monitored? observation and referral of child suffering and Risk Assessments.
-Welsh Language Version: Provide a link to the Welsh langua for the policy in Welsh to the English version).
-Keywords: A brief list of keywords, and related terms and phrases, which others might use to search for this policy.
-5 e.g. children, protection, under 18
+Equality Impact Assessment: Latest date that the policy was assessed for its equality impact. e.g. 1 st December 2015 Sustainability: How does this policy e.g. This policy adheres to demonstrate commitment to the need to be globally (Please see Bangor the University's responsible, not just for its University's sustainability principles, staff and students, but Sustainability Policy for including actions, other vulnerable parties. more information.) timescales, student and staff training, and resource implications where applicable?
+Who have you worked with e.g. Counselling Service. to develop this policy (both 5 5 within the University and externally)? caternary): e.g. Continuous staff How is the policy's 5 How is the policy's training to ensure timely sustainability monitored? observation and referral of child suffering and Risk Assessments.
+Welsh Language Version: Provide a link to the Welsh langua ge version (and vice versa for the policy in Welsh to the English version).
+Keywords: A brief list of keywords, and relate d terms and phrases, which A brief list of keywords, and related terms and phrases, which others might use to search for this policy. a g children protection under 19 e.g. children, protection, under 18